 10. Rainbow Spray Bottle Art

-All you need is an old sheet, spray bottles and food colouring for this ingenious idea from Hear Mum Roar.
+All you need is an old sheet, spray bottles and food colouring.
+Lay a sheet on a hedge, clothes line or fence and spray with coloured water.
 Perfect for a hot summer afternoon.
-Read more…

 11. Music